Yankee Stadium Food: Restaurants, Burgers, Milkshakes, + Other Tips

 Posted by Kurt Smith

-Here it is my friends: your definitive guide to Yankee Stadium food in 2019, with far more detail than even the Yankees’ own helpful, but less detailed menu!
+Here it is my friends: your definitive guide to Yankee Stadium food, with far more detail than even the Yankees’ own helpful, but less detailed menu!

-But I’m covering just about everything else in this post to help you make a truly educated decision on how to spend your considerable Yankee Stadium dollar.
+I’m covering everything I can in this post to help you make a truly educated decision on how to spend your considerable Yankee Stadium food dollar.
 So read on my friend…some of the pictures are tasty, like this one…

 Anyway, here’s the breakdown of Yankee Stadium food on this page, in case you want to skip some parts: